Mission to Mars poster

 The inciting incident occurs at 13 minutes when The Mars-1 crew encounters a mysterious mountain formation on Mars that generates a catastrophic storm, killing three crew members and leaving Luke Graham stranded alone, sending a desperate distress signal back to Earth..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This demonstrates the protagonist's commitment to Mars-2 launches from the World Space Station.
+This illustrates the protagonist's commitment to Mars-2 launches from the World Space Station.
 The crew commits to the dangerous seven-month journey to Mars, fully accepting the risks and unknowns, leaving Earth behind to save their friend and uncover the mystery., moving from reaction to action.

 The Collapse moment at 84 minutes (73% through) represents the emotional nadir.
 Here, Phil is killed when the alien structure's defense system activates during their attempt to enter.
-The team is down to three survivors, their hope of understanding the mystery seems lost, and they face the whiff of death as the structure appears hostile., reveals the protagonist at their lowest point.
+The team is down to three survivors, their hope of understanding the mystery seems lost, and they face the whiff of death as the structure appears hostile., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 79% of the runtime.
 The crew deciphers the alien DNA code and realizes the structure isn't hostile—it's an invitation.
 They understand they must remove one chromosome from the model to gain entry, synthesizing their scientific knowledge with the aliens' message about the origins of life., demonstrating the transformation achieved throughout the journey.